Endoxocrinus parrae

-Endoxocrinus parrae is a species of stalked crinoids of the family Isselicrinidae.
+Endoxocrinus parrae is a species of stalked crinoids of the family Balanocrinidae.
 It is the most commonly found isocrinine species in west Atlantic Ocean.

 Morphology

 As members of the order Isocrinida, E. parrae possess a heteromorphic stalk that is made of calcareous nodal columns.
 Their body is mostly made of porous ossicles, with minimal soft tissue connecting the calcareous structure.
 The stalks can measure 50.5 cm in some subspecies, but average between 10.2 cm and 23.5 cm.
 The stalks average between 4–5mm in diameter, and are connected to between 23 and 58 feeding arms that branch off radially around the mouth and anus.
 While some subspecies of E. parrae possess arms with a smooth dorsal surface, others have been shown to exhibit a serrated dorsal surface, while others have shown morphology that is between the two characteristics, not quiet smooth but not fully serrated.
 Cirri allow the crinoid to attach itself to the sediment and continue upwards along the stalk.